Understanding the Range of Dog Tolerance Levels

 4. Dog Aggressive

 Has a very limited number of dog friends; sometimes, no dog friends.
-May be opportunistically leash reactive with a weak handler and/or no training.
-May have a short fuse during play, even with dogs that it knows.
+May be opportunistically leash reactive with a passive handler and/or no training.
+May have a short fuse during play, even with dogs that he knows.
 Needs heavy supervision during play and a good leader when out on leash.
 Many live successfully with housemate dogs (usually opposite sex) with proper supervision and safe management protocol.
-Example: Taz was labeled 'Dog Aggressive' when we first met him because he was very quick to tell dogs off.
+Example: Taz was labeled 'Dog Aggressive' when we first met him because he was easily offended by other dogs and fired up quickly.
 His tolerance levels have increased dramatically, thanks to lots of socializing opps and good direction from his caretakers.
-We watched him shift to Dog Selective personality and in his new home, he's actually quite Dog Tolerant!
+As he settled in and gained some good experiences, we were happy to see him start to trust and enjoy other dogs and become a much more tolerant little fellow.

-Note: All the dogs in this photo were introduced slowly and enjoy each other's company under supervision.
+Note: All the dogs in this photo were introduced gradually and enjoyed each other's company under supervision.
 While none of the dogs illustrated are 'Dog Aggressive,' like any breed of dog, they may certainly act aggressively towards other dogs if they're mismanaged, provoked or otherwise set up to fail.
-Dogs that we would label as Dog Aggressive can make fantastic pets with the right management (leashes!).
+Dogs that we would label as Dog Aggressive can make fantastic pets by the way with the right management (leashes! no dog parks!).

 The Bell Curve of Dog Aggression: